Joffreybvn/bot-scrape-zimmo/README.md

 ## The CSV:

-We manager to scrap **21 825 selling offers** from zimmo.be.
+We managed to scrap **21 825 selling offers** from zimmo.be.
 [See the CSV](https://github.com/Joffreybvn/challenge-collecting-data/blob/master/belgium.csv).

 ### CSV architecture:
  - locality: *str*